I came through an article by Piotr Solnica, covering his thoughts about open-source financement, and I've got inspired to write this response for him.

-Also, I've published dozens articles around building Good API, that was really appreciated by students.
+Also, I've published dozens of articles around building Good API, that were really appreciated by students.
 At the same time, I was kind-off able to finance it from the Udemy course I've been selling.

 BUT, the amount of work it'd cost me was crazy.
-As I keep track of my work, I'v ve spend over 1800 hours only on the course creation and maintanance.
+As I keep track of my work, I've spent over 1800 hours only on course creation and maintenance.

 How crazy it is?
 And I have only two open-source gems, used by dozens of people.

-How it compares to Dry-rb, ROM-rb, or Hanami?
+How does it compare to Dry-rb, ROM-rb, or Hanami?

-I still see a potencial in publishing more online courses in the near future, but due to my family situation I needed to hold-off with new big projects.
+I still see potential in publishing more online courses in the near future, but due to my family situation I needed to hold off with new big projects.

-But then Hanami 2.0-alpha2 had been announced and It appeared to be a solution for all arachitectural issues I've faced in all my teams so far.
+But then Hanami 2.0-alpha2 had been announced and It appeared to be a solution for all architectural issues I've faced in all my teams so far.

-My client supported me fully, to test-out New Hanami for one of our microservices which I highly appreciate.
-At the end however, we've decided to not switch (at least) juts yet, due to 2 main factors:
+My client supported me fully, in test-out New Hanami for one of our microservices which I highly appreciate.
+In the end, however, we've decided to not switch (at least) just yet, due to 2 main factors:

-- Not much resources to learn, transfer knowledge, educate the team.
+- Not many resources to learn, transfer knowledge, educate the team.

 - There would be too much slowdown - due to the fact, it's yet alpha.

-I could not argue - and actually I was one of people advocating sticking with Rails for yet some time to minimalize the risk.
+I could not argue - and actually, I was one of the people advocating sticking with Rails for yet some time to minimalize the risk.

-I've went through the main issues we've faced, and realized, that this is not only a Hanami problem.
-This is Open-Source problem in general.
+I've gone through the main issues we've faced, and realized, that this is not only a Hanami problem.
+This is an Open-Source problem in general.

 - The core team usually is too small, due to the lack of financial support.

-- There are not too much resources to learn, because developers are busy in developing applications, not writing aritcles or video guides.
+- There are not too many resources to learn, because developers are busy developing applications, not writing articles or video guides.